-Living in Prague as an Expat
+How to Live in Prague as an Expat

 The Times They Are a-Changin’

-The air, freezing, whips through me — finding every tiny gap in my multiple layers to make my skin tingle and head spin.
-The 18 tram is running late and I worry that I'll collapse before it arrives, as this extreme cold is just too much for a body that is used to tropical climates and sunlight.
-This is an ongoing discussion for expats living in Prague: those who grew up in sub-zero temperatures don't mind this cold, those of us who grew up in the tropics shiver and share commiserating looks.
+The freezing air whips through me — finding every tiny gap in my multiple layers to make my skin tingle and head spin.
+The 18 tram is running late, and I worry that I'll collapse before it arrives, as this extreme cold is just too much for a body that is used to tropical climates and sunlight.
+This is an ongoing discussion for expats living in Prague: those who grew up in sub-zero temperatures don't mind this cold, and those of us who grew up in the tropics shiver and share commiserating looks.
 We know it's not just the bitter, icy air; it's also the depression that comes with it, our bodies morphing to accommodate some measure of the weather here, our minds struggling to cope with endless months of gray and dark days.